Photo: Rich Hoyer

-Day 3: We’ll depart very early this morning to catch the early train to the town of Machu Picchu Village, also known as Aguas Calientes.
+Day 3: We’ll depart very early this morning to catch the early train for our full day trip to Machu Picchu.
 From the train we’ll see Torrent Duck and possibly White-capped Dipper on the Urubamba River, and on arrival we’ll meet our local guide and board a bus for the short ride to the ruins, situated on a high ridge with spectacular views of the Urubamba River below.
-Our English-speaking guide will tell us about the geological and human history of the region as we spend a couple hours slowly walking through the ruins, all the while watching for White-tipped Swifts overhead, looking for Inca Wren in the bamboo on the fringes of the ruins, and keeping an eye out for Northern Mountain Viscachas and Stenocercus lizards on the ruins themselves.
-We’ll finish the morning birding down in the gorge as we return to town.
-After lunch we’ll have a brief opportunity to visit the gift shops before our afternoon return train.
+Our English-speaking guide will tell us about the geological and human history of the region as we spend a few hours slowly walking through the ruins, all the while watching for White-tipped Swifts overhead, looking for Inca Wren in the bamboo on the fringes of the ruins, and keeping an eye out for Northern Mountain Viscachas and Stenocercus lizards on the ruins themselves.
+After lunch, we’ll do some birding along the Urubamba River and have a brief opportunity to visit the gift shops before our late afternoon return train.
 Night in Ollantaytambo.

 Day 4: We’ll depart by bus for the trip to the eastern slope of the Andes.
 We’ll make several stops as we climb over a couple of interior ridges and traverse some drier intermontane valleys before arriving at the last Andean pass, Acjanaco.
 Some birds we’ll likely see along the way include Mountain Caracara, Andean Flicker, Slender-billed Miner, and Mourning, Peruvian, and Ash-breasted Sierra-Finches.
 Diversity increases as the habitats become moister and denser, with the endemic Creamy-crested Spinetail and very local Chestnut-breasted Mountain-Finch possible.
-Near the pass we’ll look for flocks in the patches of the humid treeline forest in hopes of encountering Scarlet-bellied Mountain-Tanager, Yellow-collared Tanager, White-browed Conebill, and Black-throated and Moustached Flowerpiercers.
-We’ll look particularly for Line-fronted and Scribble-tailed Canasteros, local species found only at high elevation.
+Near the pass we’ll look for flocks in the patches of the humid treeline forest in hopes of encountering Scarlet-bellied Mountain-Tanager, Golden-collared Tanager, White-browed Conebill, and Black-throated and Moustached Flowerpiercers.
+We’ll look particularly for Line-fronted and Scribble-tailed Canasteros, local species found only at high elevation at or above treeline.
 As we descend the eastern slope of the Andes to our accommodations at 9400 feet, the forest becomes more continuous.
 The vast array of birds here includes White-collared Jay and Mountain Cacique, and we’ll hope to see mixed flocks of tanagers, flycatchers, and furnariids.
-In the evening we’ll go to a favorite spot where we’ve had good luck finding Swallow-tailed Nightjar.
-Night at Wayqecha Biological Station.
+In the evening we’ll go to a favourite spot where we’ve had good luck finding Swallow-tailed Nightjar.
+Night at Wayqecha Birding Lodge.

 Day 5: At breakfast we’ll be greeted by a dawn chorus of Great Thrushes, Glossy-black Thrushes, and Black-faced Brush-Finches.
 We’ll have a full day in these uppermost elevations of the Kosñipata cloud forests, birding from the road that borders Manu National Park as well as on trails that enter the Amazon Conservation Association’s private reserve and research station.
-Some short canopy bridges are fantastic for getting a glimpse of the treetops, but we’ll also be looking for birds in the understory - almost certainly hearing Red-and-white Antpitta and Trilling Tapaculo.
-With more than a bit of luck we’ll even see one or both.
-Possible hummingbirds here are the creatively named Shining Sunbeam and Amethyst-throated Sunangel, and other high-elevation specialties could include Gray-breasted Mountain-Toucan, Marcapata Spinetail, and Barred Fruiteater.
+We’ll be principally birding along the road, almost certainly hearing Red-and-white Antpitta and Trilling Tapaculo, and with more than a bit of luck we’ll even see one or both.
+The lodge now has fees, and possible hummingbirds here are the creatively named Shining Sunbeam and Amethyst-throated Sunangel, and other high-elevation specialities could include Gray-breasted Mountain-Toucan, Marcapata Spinetail, and Barred Fruiteater.
 We may return to Acjanaco Pass a few kilometers back up the road for any high-elevation birds we might have missed the day before, such as Puna Thistletail, Undulated Antpitta, Great Sapphirewing, or Sedge Wren, the last an Andean resident very unlike the North American birds.
-Night at Wayqecha Biological Station.
+Night at Wayqecha Birding Lodge.

-Day 7: We’ll spend the day exploring the middle-elevation forests, concentrating on the habitats found from 6500 feet down to 4500 feet, home to many narrow-range specialties and an exceptionally comfortable climate.
+Day 7: We’ll spend the day exploring the middle-elevation forests, concentrating on the habitats found from 6500 feet down to 4500 feet, home to many narrow-range specialities and an exceptionally comfortable climate.
 Birding these forests can be like visiting a bird buffet, with fancy quetzals and cotingas and mixed flocks of dazzling tanagers.
-Among the many possibilities are Crested and Golden-headed Quetzals, Blue-banded Toucanet, Amazonian Umbrellabird, Chestnut-backed Antshrike, Stripe-chested Antwren, Slaty Gnateater, Yungas Manakin, Andean and White-eared Solitaires, Deep-blue Flowerpiercer, and Golden, Paradise, Blue-necked, Golden-eared, and Orange-eared Tanagers.
-We sometimes get lucky with a troop of Gray Woolly Monkeys in the roadside trees, and if it’s sunny, butterflies such as eighty-eights and several species of clearwings will continue to delight.
+Among the many possibilities are Crested and Golden-headed Quetzals, Amazonian Umbrellabird, Chestnut-backed Antshrike, Stripe-chested Antwren, Slaty Gnateater, Yungas Manakin, Andean and White-eared Solitaires, Deep-blue Flowerpiercer, and Golden, Paradise, Blue-necked, Golden-eared, and Orange-eared Tanagers.
+We sometimes get lucky with a troop of Geoffroy’s Woolly Monkeys in the roadside trees, and if it’s sunny, butterflies such as eighty-eights, jewels,and clearwings will continue to delight.
 We’ll visit a nearby Andean Cock-of-the-rock lek to watch up to ten males engaged in their strange mating dance at surprisingly close range.
-Hummingbirds at the lodge’s feeders and porterweed hedges should include Violet-fronted Brilliant, Many-spotted Hummingbird, and Booted Racket-tail, while Wedge-billed Hummingbird, Wire-crested Thorntail, and White-bellied Woodstar are also possible at the flowers.
+Hummingbirds at the lodge’s feeders and porterweed hedges should include Violet-fronted Brilliant, Many-spotted Hummingbird, and Booted Racket-tail, while Geoffroy’s Daggerbill, Wire-crested Thorntail, and White-bellied Woodstar are also possible at the flowers.
 We’ll also do some night birding here; we could find Rufescent Screech-Owl and Band-bellied Owl, but the real treat will be the Lyre-tailed Nightjar show: watching a male Lyre-tailed swoop across the sky at dusk is truly awesome.
 Night in San Pedro.

 Days 9–10: We’ll spend two full days at Villa Carmen.
-This biological research station owned by the Amazonian Conservation Association is in the transitional zone where the last low foothills of the Andes begin to flatten out into the Amazon Basin proper; while many of the species are Amazonian in affinity, some that are limited to the outer foothills are found only here.
-The possibilities are almost endless and include Uniform Crake, Hoatzin, Blue-headed and Chestnut-fronted Macaws, Yellow-billed Nunbird, Scarlet-hooded Barbet, Red-billed and Slender-footed Tyrannulets, Golden-bellied Warbler, Koepcke’s Hermit, Rufous-crested Coquette, Bamboo Antshrike, Chestnut-tailed and Black-throated Antbirds, Rusty-belted Tapaculo, Ringed Antpipit, Johannes’s Tody-Tyrant, Hauxwell’s Thrush, and Band-tailed, Round-tailed, and Fiery-capped Manakins—in a word, tons of birds.
-We’ll have the chance to go night birding here as well, and we should hear and possibly see Tawny-bellied Screech-Owl and Great and Common Potoos.
+This birding lodge and biological research station owned by the Amazonian Conservation Association is in the transitional zone where the last low foothills of the Andes begin to flatten out into the Amazon Basin proper; while many of the species are Amazonian in affinity, some that are limited to the outer foothills are found only here.
+The possibilities are almost endless and include Uniform Crake, Hoatzin, Blue-headed and Chestnut-fronted Macaws, Yellow-billed Nunbird, Scarlet-hooded Barbet, Golden-bellied Warbler, Rufous-crested Coquette, Bamboo Antshrike, Black-throated Antbirds, Rusty-belted Tapaculo, Ringed Antpipit, Johannes’s Tody-Tyrant, Hauxwell’s Thrush, and Band-tailed, Round-tailed, and Fiery-capped Manakins - in a word, tons of birds.
+Feeders for hummingbirds should have Gray-breasted Sabrewing, while a seed feeder and blind near our rooms could have visiting Cinereous, Undulated, or Black-capped Tinamou.
+With luck, a habituated Amazonian Antpitta may come to worms, a unique experience.
+We’ll have the chance to go night birding here as well, and we should hear and possibly see Tawny-bellied Screech-Owl , Black-banded Owl, and Common Potoos.
 Nights at Villa Carmen.

 Day 11: We’ll have final early morning at our Villa Carmen lodge, perhaps watching a morning flight of macaws or even making an attempt at pre-dawn owling.
 We’ll then retrace our path back up the Kosñipata Valley with possible short stops as we spot activity that catches our eyes or ears.
 After a picnic lunch at Acjanaco Pass we’ll continue on to Cusco.
 Night in Cusco.